Rock · Beginner

 Seven Nation Army

-The riff.
-One string, six notes, up around the 7th fret — the most recognizable bass line of the 2000s.
+One string, six notes — the most recognizable bass line of the 2000s.

 Smells Like Teen Spirit

-By the end · You can drive a punk strum, vamp with a band, and play two riffs anyone will recognize.
+By the end · A punk strum, a vamp, and two riffs anyone knows.